mozilla/anodejsholidayseason/localization/localization_part_2.md

 Get thee a **String wrangler**.
 This person or persons can be you, a localization expert, or a build system guru.

-So what does a String wrangler do?
+What does a String wrangler do?

 * First time extraction of Strings from the software
-* Extracting new, changed, or detecting deleted strings in later releases
+* Extract new, changed, or note deleted strings in later releases
-* Preparing the PO files for each localizer team
+* Prepare the PO files for each localizer team
-* Resolving conflicts and marking strings which have changed or been deleted
+* Resolve conflicts and mark strings which have changed or been deleted

-This may sound complicated, but the good news is that only the String wrangler has to worry about this problems that crop up.
+This may sound complicated, but there is some good news!
 These steps can be automated.
+Most of these steps can be automated.
+When problems crop up, the string wrangler is responsible for them.

-Developers won't need these tools on their machines and the runtime Node.js system can be blissfully ignorant of them, but `msginit`, `xgettext`, `msgfmt` and other [GNU Gettext tools](TODO) are a powerful way to manage catalogs of Strings.
+`msginit`, `xgettext`, `msgfmt` and other [GNU Gettext tools](http://www.gnu.org/software/gettext/) tools are a powerful way to manage catalogs of Strings.
+Only the String wrangler needs these tools, most developers (as well as Node.js) can remain blissfully ignorant of them.

 ### Setup locale filesystem